shmugoh/create-new-site/README.md

 # create-new-site

-Markdown-based static site generator that aims to simplify the process of creating static websites by utilizing the power of Markdown, EJS Templates, new.css, and modularity.
+Static Markdown Site Generator aiming to simplify the process of creating static websites built upon a strong principle on client performance and flexibility.

-`create-new-site` provides an efficient and developer-friendly solution for those who prefer to work with Markdown for static and are in need of a performant static site.

 # FAQ